threefoldtech/info_grid/src/threefold_token/transaction_fees.md

 ## Introduction

-Here are the TFT transactions fees.
+Here are the TFT transaction fees.
 Note that these values can be subject to change.
 We will do our best to update this section of the manual as needed.

 ## Bridge Fees

-The following are the fixed fees for each type of bridge transfer.
+The following are the fees for each type of bridge transfer.

 - BSC-Stellar bridge
   - From Stellar to BSC